QualiSystems/devguide_source/_posts/2016-06-27-script-commands-customization.md

 under the script name in the commands pane.

 Categories help improve usability by grouping commands with a similar role or domain under a folder in the sandbox command panel.
 This grouping has visual implications only and will not affect API calls.
-For this example, lets set the category name to 'Customization'.
+For this example, let's set the category name to 'Customization'.

 ### Adding parameters